br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

     })
     ```

-  - Finally, handle errors with a `try...catch` block.
+  - Finally, handle errors with a try/catch block.
 It is also possible to define a separate error handling function, and pass the other functions in.

 - <details><summary><strong>Completed sitepoint tutorial code</strong></summary>